roengle/VexInfo/README.md

 * Average DPR: The Defensive Power Ranking (DPR) is a value that represents how defensive a team is.
 A lower value represents a stronger team.
 The average 	DPR is the average of a team's DPR from all of the tournaments they competed at.
 * Average CCWM: The Calculated Contribution to Winning Margin (CCWM) is a value computed using both OPR and DPR to represent how a team has contributed to an 	alliance's winning point margin.
 A higher value represents a stronger team.
 A team with negative CCWM should generally never be chosen.
 The average CCWM 	is the average of a team's CCWM from all of the tournaments they competed at.
 * Average AP's: Autonomous Points (AP's) are the number of autonomous points that a team has earned through winning autonomous rounds.
 The amount of 	autonomous points rewarded for an autonomous round win depend on the season.
 The average AP is the average of a team's AP's from all the tournaments they 	competed at.
-* Average SP's: Strength of Schedule Points (SP's) are the amount of points
+* Average SP's: Strength of Schedule Points (SP's) are awarded in the amount of the score of the losing alliance.
+* Average TRSP's: Truly Representative Schedule Points (TRSP's) is a custom SP value that cannot be farmed and is only effected by difficulty of schedule.
+	See [this](vexforum.com/t/sp-ranking-system-ideas/22614) forum post for more information.
 * Vrating: vRating is a custom ranking method developed by Team BNS which takes into account a wide variety of different metrics to guage a team's 	performance.
 A higher value represents a stronger team.
 * Vrating Rank: The vRating ranking of the team for the given program and season, compared to other teams.
 A lower value (higher ranking) represents a 	stronger team.
 * Average Rank: The rank of a team is it's rank at a specific tournament.
 The average rank is the average of a team's ranks from all the tournaments they 	competed at.